 Toronto, ON M5H 2S7

-Michael Wilson is a lawyer at Goodmans.
+Michael Wilson is a partner at Goodmans.
 He acts for public and private companies, directors and officers, and government agencies in litigation and arbitration, focusing on corporate, commercial, administrative law and regulatory matters.

 Michael has appeared before the Ontario Superior Court of Justice, the Federal Court of Canada, and international and domestic arbitration panels.